NathanWalker/angular-seed-advanced/README.md

 #### Merging latest upstream changes

 1. `npm run git.merge.preview` - This will fetch `upstream` and show you how the merge would look
+  * If you see 'unknown option --allow-unrelated-histories' either upgrade git to 2.9+ or use `npm run git.merge.legacy.preview`
 2. `npm run git.merge` - This will actually do the merge
+  * If you see 'unknown option --allow-unrelated-histories' either upgrade git to 2.9+ or use `npm run git.merge.legacy`
 3. Handle any conflicts to get latest upstream into your application.
 4. Continue building your app.